 Frequently Asked Questions

-Is ELDT required to get your Kansas CDL?
+Is ELDT required to get a CDL in Kansas?

 Ready to get your Kansas CDL?
 Take the next step by filling out the form below and one of our career specialists will be in touch to review program details, tuition, and job opportunities.
 Getting your Kansas CDL is easier than you think at Kansas Truck Driving School!